AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 ## 2. CHANGE REQUEST

-- Enable the Egress on the VNEt where the BU2 DB resides.
+- Enable the Egress on the VNet where the BU2 DB resides.

 ```{tip}
 Go to **CoPilot > Security > Egress > Egress VPC/VNets** and then click on the `"+ Local Egress on VPC/VNets"` button.